stanley-tw/QA_RAG_Classifier/docs/ui_spec.md

   - After a successful run, reload the domain list from SQLite.
 - Provide a link to the artifact bundle output location (see `docs/artifact_spec.md`).
  - Display the configured artifact output directory from `ARTIFACT_DIR`.
+- Display token usage for the most recent run and cumulative total by model.

 ## UI State
 Use `st.session_state` for: